Don't Miss the Magic of El Yunque Rainforest. Reserve & Pay Later

 + Highlights of La Parguera - Lajas, Puerto Rico

 - Things to do in La Parguera: The bioluminescent bays, the offshore keys of Mata La Gata, and Caracoles.
-La Pared, a superb scuba diving site.
+La Pared, is a superb scuba diving site.

 - Pros of staying in La Parguera: Budget-friendly small inns.